-What are right kind of visitors and how they are related to keywords?
+What are the right kinds of visitors and how they are related to keywords?

 Let’s explore keyword parameters to know more.

-Let’s say a keyword “travel agency” has estimated search volume 165000.
-It means people are searching this keyword for about 165000 times a month.
+Let’s say the keyword “travel agency” has an estimated search volume of 165000.
+It means people are searching for this keyword about 165000 times a month.

 Search volume is a critical factor when we talk about finding keywords for SEO.